mikebabst/datetime_periods/README.rst

 Installation:
 -------------

-You can install from pypi!
+You can install from PyPi!

 .. code-block::